top of page

 How to Create a Vision Board That Actually Works: Lessons from Our New Year Workshop

-By Emily Farthing & Siena Rampulla, Au Pair in America
+By Emily Farthing & Siena Rampulla, Au Pair Weekend

 A new year brings with it a surge of potential energy, the feeling that this time, things really can be different.
 But potential without a plan fades fast.
 That's exactly why we hosted our annual Vision Board Workshop: to help you move beyond wishful thinking and actually map out the next 12 months of your life.